jeanniho/MyCreativity/README.md

 # MyCreativity

 The aim was to create an application where upcoming artists could showcase their work to both fans and possible sponsors.
 An artist have the option of uploading an image, a video, or audio.
 There are options available for a selected 'art' such as commenting.
 The application functions but not 100%.
+It is worth mentioning my friend Katlego as a collaborator to this project.

 ## Getting Started